niakouu/FXOceanInvader/README.md

 ## Installation

 Compile the JAR file using an IDE for MacOs and Linux.
 Luckely there is a compiled version for Windows users.
-You can start game by running `bin\oceanInvader.bat`.
+You can start the game by running `bin\oceanInvader.bat`.

 ## Contributing